Rampage

 Solid as the Rock

 I think if I played Rampage again today, I wouldn't last more than five minutes.
 Just like back then, except that I wouldn't go and torture my G.I.
-Joes afterwards (for the sole reason that I don't have any left).
+Joes afterwards (for the sole reason that I don't have them anymore).
 It's one of those games that I'd rather leave as a dusty floppy disk in the back of my mind than risk ruining it forever by playing it again.
 Thanks to my fond memories, I chose to watch the 2018 film on a plane journey, and nothing else.
 Throughout, I searched for references to the video game with a bewildered grin, almost indifferent to the mediocrity of the scenes unfolding before my eyes.